Why Is Urban Agriculture Important? Discover the Benefits

 Smart Farming Techniques

 The use of technology is crucial to contemporary urban farming.
-Smart farming procedures, such as automated water system and soil sensors, optimize resource use and increment efficiency.
+Smart farming procedures, such as automated water systems and soil sensors, optimize resource use and increase efficiency.

 Use of Drones and AI